Puso90/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 1. **Industries and Roles Explored**:
     - Luno: Front End Software Engineer
     - Luno: Brand Designer
-    - Canonical: Web frontend engineer - JS *
+    - Huawei: Frontend developer - JS *

 2. **Alignment with Personal Profile**:
-    - Previous experiences have been in working at news agencies and building won business
+    - Previous experiences have I been are in working at news agencies and building own business | yourcater.co.za(no longer operational)
-    - Experience is major in all roles availble which I am exploring
+    - Experience is major(important) in all roles availble which I am exploring/ researching
     - React, Angular, Python ...etc.
 Would be added bonuses to understand and get competent knowledge in
     - Database, SQL knwoledge and Backend software development in general

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):
-    - Get an internship or junior position for front/ backend software development position at LUNO by January 2025
+    - Get an internship or junior position for front development position at LUNO by January 2025
     - Pass Software Development Course at Codespace with a distinction (which should translate to knowledgeability)
     - Gain competent knowlegde in databases, building native mobile applications
     - Be able to create full stack websites from start to finish alone from what I learn at Codespace